History of video games: 8-bit consoles

-While the 1983 video game crash devastated the United States market, the Japan video game sector remained unscathed.
+While the 1983 video game crash devastated the United States market, the Japanese video game sector remained unscathed.
 That year, Nintendo introduced the Famicom (short for Family Computer), while newcomer Sega used its arcade game background to design the SG-1000.
 The Famicom quickly became a commercial success in Japan, with 2.5 million consoles sold by the start of 1985.
 Nintendo wanted to introduce the system into the weak United States market but recognized the market was still struggling from the 1983 crash and video games still had a negative perception there.
 Working with its Nintendo of America division, Nintendo rebranded the Famicom as the Nintendo Entertainment System (NES), giving it the appearance of a video cassette recorder rather than a toy-like device, and launched the system in the United States in 1985 with accessories like R.O.B.
 (Robotic Operating Buddy) to make the system appear more sophisticated than prior home consoles.
 The NES revitalized the U.S. video game market, and by 1989, the U.S. market has resurged to $5 billion.
 Over 35 million NES systems were sold in the U.S. through its lifetime, with nearly 62 million units sold globally.

 Besides revitalizing the U.S. market, the Famicom/NES console had a number of other long-standing impacts on the video game industry.
 Nintendo used the razor and blades model to sell the console at near manufacturing cost while profiting from sales of games.
-Because games sales were critical to Nintendo, it initially controlled all game production, but at requests from companies like Namco and Hudson Soft, Nintendo allowed for third-party developers to create games for the consoles, but strictly controlled the manufacturing process, limited these companies to five games year, and required a 30% licensing fee per game sale, a figure that has been used throughout console development to the present.
-Nintendo's control on Famicom games led to a bootleg market of unauthorized games from Asian countries.
+Because games sales were critical to Nintendo, it initially controlled all game production, but at requests from companies like Namco and Hudson Soft, Nintendo allowed third-party developers to create games for the consoles, but strictly controlled the manufacturing process, limited these companies to five games per year, and required a 30% licensing fee per game sale, a figure that has been used throughout console development to the present.
+Nintendo's control of Famicom games led to a bootleg market of unauthorized games from Asian countries.
 When the NES launched, Nintendo took the lessons it learned from its own bootleg problems with the Famicom, and from the oversaturation of the U.S. market that led to the 1983 crash, and created the 10NES lockout system for NES games that required a special chip to be present in cartridges to be usable on NES systems.
 The 10NES helped to curb, though did not eliminate, the bootleg market for NES games.
 Nintendo of America also created the "Nintendo Seal of Approval" to mark games officially licensed by Nintendo and dissuade consumers from purchasing unlicensed third-party games, a symptom of the 1983 crash.
 Within the United States, Nintendo of America set up a special telephone help line to provide players with help with more difficult games and launched Nintendo Power magazine to provide tips and tricks as well as news on upcoming Nintendo games.